Websoft9/plugin-settings/docs/developer.md

 **Backend API**

-- apphub: Nginx API is used to provide service  for the apphub, such as CRUD domains to installed applications.
+- apphub: this is for websoft9 system settings, such as port, api-key, domain
 - cockpit: this is for running command at host machine